Is Email Marketing Still Effective?

-Alright, so this one is more of a long term email deliverability strategy.
+This one is more of a long-term email deliverability strategy.
 ESPs keep an eye out to see if and how people are engaging with your email.
-If your clickthrough ratio (CTR) ratio is consistently high, ESPs assume that what you’re sending is of value to its readers, which means you’ll find your way into the inbox a lot more.
+Many factors can either land your email in an inbox or never be seen again in spam.
+If your click-through ratio (CTR) ratio is consistently high, ESPs assume that what you’re sending is of value to its readers, which means you’ll find your way into the inbox a lot more.

 So what does this have to do with multiple CTAs?
 Simple.

 Users are inundated with emails every day, and they want you to get to the point quickly.
 They want to know the one action your email is asking for.
 The more you ask them to do, the greater the likelihood they’ll tell themselves, “Oh, I’ll come back to this later when I have more time” or “Thank you, next!” without having clicked on anything at all.
 Don’t overwhelm your readers.
 Make it short and to the point.